 As an EU citizen, you are entitled to work in Sweden without a work permit.

 Special rules apply if you have a residence permit and long-term resident status in another EU country.

 In accordance with bilateral agreements, you may be required to obtain special types of permits if you are the citizen of Australia, Canada, New Zealand, South Korea or Switzerland.

 If you obtain a permit to work in Sweden a family member (e.g. husband/wife and unmarried children under 21) may be granted a residence permit for the same period of time.
 If you receive a permit for at least six months, members of your family can also obtain work permits.
-Family members who are granted a residence permit need a residence permit card (see above).
+Family members who are granted a residence permit need a residence permit card.

-The web portal Workinginsweden.se provides a step-by-step guide to the Swedish migration process.
+The web portal Workinginsweden.se provides detailed information about working in Sweden.
 It is aimed mainly at non-EU/EEA citizens interested in working in Sweden for at least one year.
 The portal also describes some of the advantages of a work life in Sweden.

 EU citizens and non-EU/EEA citizens interested in working in Sweden for less than one year can also find useful information about working and living in Sweden on the portal.